 If you like children, this would be a good job for you.
 Many babysitting gigs are informal arrangements with people you know.
-This informality makes them perfectwaiter for enterprising but busy high schoolers eager to earn some extra cash without committing to a steady part-time work schedule.
-Find the right parents and those infrequent or irregular babysitting gigs might turn into a steady job — watching kids every day after school, perhaps, instead of a few hours every third Saturday night.
+This informality makes them perfect for enterprising but busy high schoolers eager to earn some extra cash without committing to a steady part-time work schedule.
+Find the right parents and make a good impression, and those infrequent or irregular babysitting gigs might turn into a steady job – perhaps watching kids every day after school instead of a few hours every third Saturday night.
 A few ideas to make yourself stand out include: getting CPR certified, posting on apps like Nextdoor, and asking your current clients for referrals.

 Many industrious teens start out mowing lawns, clearing brush, cutting weeds, trimming shrubs, and other yard work for their neighbors.
-Landscaping is hard work, but you get to be outdoors and there is a lot of variety in the job depending on the season, such as helping with spring planting, raking fall leaves, or shoveling snow.
+Landscaping is hard work, but you get to be outdoors and there is a lot of variety in the job depending on the season – helping with spring planting, raking fall leaves, or shoveling snow.
 Like babysitting, lawn care offers boundless opportunity for enterprising high schoolers seeking a flexible, informal, decent-paying work arrangement that’s easy enough to scale by stringing together multiple gigs.
-Your success will require some degree of self-promotion, whether that’s flyering the neighborhood, posting on Nextdoor, or seeding word-of-mouth referrals.
+Your success will require some degree of self-promotion, whether that’s flyering the neighborhood, posting on Nextdoor, handing out business cards, or asking for word-of-mouth referrals.

 The highest-paid tutors – those who earn $50 or more per hour – generally have college degrees.
 Still, smart high schoolers can make good money helping classmates and younger students with their homework by finding clients through apps like Nextdoor, and getting referrals as you establish your reputation.
 Math tutors especially are always in high demand, which is great if you are good at math.